Invariant Functions On Cluster Ensembles: Introduction

+All of these previously studied functions are invariant under the action of a single mutation.
+The primary new ingredient of this paper is the introduction of an action of the automorphism group of the exchange complex of a cluster ensemble, or ``cluster modular group'', on the function fields of the ensemble.
+We show that each of the previously known examples can be realized as elements of invariant rings of this group action.
+We use this definition to generalize previously studied examples to invariants associated to more complicated subgroups of the cluster modular group.

 The primary structural theorem proved in this paper is a classification of invariants associated to an ``affine'' cluster ensemble i.e. a cluster ensemble associated to an affine $ADE$ Dynkin diagram.
 Affine cluster ensembles are essentially the simplest ensembles with an infinite cluster modular group, and the properties of their invariants should be indicative of the structure seen in general invariants.
 The proof of this classification relies heavily on a geometric interpretation of affine ensembles and associated cluster modular groups.
+Essentially, the classification follows by relating invariants in the $\tilde{A}_1$ case to the ring of functions on the $\PSL(2,\mathbb{Z})$ character variety associated with an annulus.
+The invariants classified in Section \ref{sec:affine} are invariant for the same finite index normal subgroup defined in \cite{kauf:Modular_groups} of affine type cluster modular groups which is used to define ``affine generalized associahedra''.
+Thus, the classification of these functions provides a basis of the field of rational functions on each affine generalized associahedra.

+We may also use the invariance of a function to study the limiting behavior of the cluster variables found along a mutation path.
+Recently, a cluster algebraic interpretation of some of the symbols of 8 particle $\mathcal{N}=4$ SYM scattering amplitudes has been studied in \cite{SYMbols} and \cite{arkanihamed2019nonperturbative}.
+These symbols are related to the limiting structure of an affine cluster algebra and were studied using an invariant of the $\widetilde{A}_1$ affine cluster algebra.
+We briefly show a similar analysis of this limiting behavior in example \ref{exmp:a11}.

 We give strong evidence through an abundance of examples of a deeper theory underlying the existence and structure of cluster ensemble invariants.
 We show in each example a correspondence between invariants on the $\mathcal{A}$ and $\mathcal{X}$ spaces via denominator vectors.
 We also show evidence that there should be a basis of $\mathcal{A}$ invariants such that the cluster modular group acts on this basis by positive Laurent polynomials.
 This is a generalization of the Laurent phenomenon of a cluster algebra.
 These conjectures together are a sort of generalization of the duality conjectured in \cite{FockGonch:1}.
 We strongly suspect that the existence of invariants will always be related to some other important manifestation of the ensemble, be it geometric or number theoretic.